 Aging cats will have different sleep cycles.
 You may also notice that their voice changes.
 They also have reduced tolerance to stress

 The appearance of your cat will change, especially in the eye area.
 The eye may get cloud and blue-gray in appearance.
 This condition is called lenticular sclerosis.

 Their skin will also have more sag.
 The nails will become thicker.
 You will observe changes in their weight and visual acuity.
-Teeth will have more tartar making it more yellowish.
+The teeth will have more tartar making it more yellowish.

 Daily functional changes